 - how to implement best practice in the context of a legal framework

 The programme surpassed my expectations.
 It broadened and deepened my understanding of the aspects of procurement law I thought I knew well.

 Will the programme be affected by Brexit?

-Our programme will keep you up to date with how the reforms are developing and you may be interested to know that Professor Sue Arrowsmith, who teaches on the programme, is on the Government's new Procurement Transformation Advisory Panel set up to advise on these reforms.
-Once the reforms are in place will, of course, include them fully in our modules.
-Should the law change soon after you complete, we will provide you free of charge with our new materials that cover any changes.
+Our programme will keep you up to date with how the reforms are developing.
+You may be interested to know that Professor Sue Arrowsmith, who teaches on the programme, was on the Government's Procurement Transformation Advisory Panel set up to advise on these reforms.
+Once the reforms are in place, we will, of course, include them fully in our modules.
+Should any further changes occur soon after you complete, we will provide you free of charge with our new materials that cover any changes.